 The General Osteopathic Council (GOsC) considers diversity to be a strength.
-We wish to encourage applications from the widest possible field of candidates including individuals from all four UK nations.
-This is to help us reflect UK society and achieve geographical diversity.
+We wish to encourage applications from the widest possible field of candidates including individuals from all across the UK.
+This is to help us to reflect UK society and achieve geographical diversity.
+We have too few members of the committees - so we particularly welcome applications - from people who live or work in Northern Ireland, Scotland or Wales.